School Form View our School Forms Patient Forms Download our Forms Read Reviews Review us on Google+ Read Reviews Review us on Yelp! Like

 Bitten Lip/Tongue

 If your son or daughter has bitten the skin hard enough to cause significant bleeding, clean the area carefully with water and apply a wet towel/washcloth.
-Our doctors can help determine the seriousness of the bite and whether further action is needed.
+Our dentists can help determine the seriousness of the bite and whether further action is needed.

 Loose Tooth